Tblue/pacmimi/README.md

   that gets tedious fast.

-The last point is where _pacmimi_ comes in. _pacmimi_ relieves you of that tedious work -- it removes unused mirrors which are not available anymore from your local `mirrorlist` and adds newly added mirrors which are ready to be uncommented by you (no new uncommented entries are added for servers which you have already enabled in order to keep your `mirrorlist` clean).
+The last point is where _pacmimi_ comes in. _pacmimi_ relieves you of that tedious work -- it removes mirrors which are not available anymore from your local `mirrorlist` and adds newly added mirrors as disabled (commented) entries.
 At the same time, it keeps your enabled mirrors and their order.

 ## Dependencies
 _pacmimi_ has no special dependencies except for Python 3.